johnzablocki/couchbase-aspnet/README.md

 ## Requirements

-* You'll need .NET Framework 4.0 or later to use the precompiled binaries.
+* You'll need .NET Framework 4.5 or later to use the precompiled binaries.
-* To build the client, you'll need Visual Studio 2010 with MVC 3 installed.
+* To build the client, you'll need Visual Studio > 2012 with MVC 4 to compile.
-* The Nuget package for [CouchbaseNetClient 1.2.x](http://nuget.org/packages/CouchbaseNetClient) is referenced by Couchbase.AspNet
+* The Nuget package for [Couchbase.NetClient 2.0.X](http://nuget.org/packages/CouchbaseNetClient) is referenced by Couchbase.AspNet
-* Couchbase Server 1.8
+* Couchbase Server 2.5 or greater

 ## Configuring the SessionState provider